Today, businesses are at constant risk of losing critical information. Hence, the importance of safeguarding data has never been greater.

 Multi-Factor Authentication (MFA) for Backup Management:

 Zmanda Pro incorporates Multi-Factor Authentication (MFA) as part of its Zero Trust approach to security.
 MFA ensures that only authorized personnel can access or modify backups, adding an extra layer of protection against unauthorized access.
-When combined with role-based access controls, Zmanda minimizes the risk of internal or external threats compromising your backup data.
+When combined with role-based access controls and data monitoring capabilities, Zmanda minimizes the risk of internal or external threats compromising your backup data.

 Zmanda is a leading provider of enterprise backup solutions, offering robust data protection strategies that align with modern business needs.
 Our products, including Zmanda Pro, are designed to safeguard your critical data with features like cloud and on-premise backup options, real-time backup verification, and advanced data resiliency tools such as immutable backups and multi-factor authentication (MFA).